There’s more to Greece than Santorini! These Greek islands close to Santorini could be a great addition to your itinerary in Greece.

-Nature – Apart from the famous Samaria gorge, there are dozens more gorges, mountains, caves and rivers.
-Crete is paradise if you like nature!
+Crete is a paradise for nature lovers!
+Apart from the famous Samaria gorge, there are dozens more gorges, mountains, caves and rivers.

-Beaches – Some of the most famous beches in Crete include Balos, Elafonisi, Preveli, Vai and Falassarna, but there are hundreds more.
-Some of my personal favourites include natural beaches Kedrodassos, Lentas and Triopetra.
+Some of the most famous beaches in Crete include Balos, Elafonisi, Preveli, Vai and Falassarna, but there are hundreds more.
+Some of my personal favourites include natural beaches like Kedrodassos, Lentas and Triopetra.

-Food – Cretan food is unique, partly due to the fact that most of the produce is local.
-Vegetables, meat, cheese, rusks, olive oil, you name it.
-In my opinion, Crete has the best food in Greece!
+Cretan food is unique, partly because most of the produce is local.
+Vegetables, meat, cheese, rusks, olive oil, raki, you name it.
+In my opinion, Crete has the best food – and some of the best restaurants – in Greece!

 Should I go to Crete for a couple of days?

-If you only have a couple of days to spare on an island near Santorini, my advice is, skip Crete, as you won’t do it justice.
+If you are in Santorini and only have a couple of days to spare on a nearby island, my advice is, skip Crete, as you won’t do it justice.

 However, if you have a week or more, by all means consider it.
 In fact, you could fly to Crete from your country of residence, and maybe hop to Santorini for a couple of days.
 Who knows, Crete might become your next top Greek destination!

 Book your ferry tickets to the Greek islands

 Wherever you decide to go, you will need to book ferry tickets.
 I use Ferryscanner to compare routes and book ferry tickets.

 You might be able to find some of those tickets last minute, or even at the port.
 However, I suggest that you book them at least a week or two in advance.